Cornerback24/Blender-NLA-Midi-Copier/README.md

 ### Installation:

+For Blender 4.2 and up it is recommended to install addon from the Blender Extensions Platform.
+It can be installed directly from Blender (Edit > Preferences > Get Extensions, and search for NLA Midi Copier).

+For Blender 2.80 to 4.1:
 * Installation is the normal installation process for multi-file add-ons.
     * Option 1: [Download as a zip file](https://github.com/Cornerback24/Blender-NLA-Midi-Copier/archive/master.zip).
 In
       Blender, go to Edit > Preferences > Add-ons, and click Install.
 Select the zip file and click Install Add-on from